boisgera/artdoc/artdoc/README.md

 General Idea: handle LaTeX-heavy article-like markdown document to HTML conversion.

+  - TODO: notification region on the right that comes & goes (animation).
+    Use a card.
+Ex: Mathjax with cog during the processing, then check.

+  - TODO: study an "outline mode" that would work as a toc too: details (such as paragraphs) disappear, titles are shrinked, etc, the transformation is animated.
+Nagivate, then go back to "document" mode (or slide mode BTW)

+  - TODO: slide mode

+  - TODO: "active(s) sections" & what can be done with them.

   - need to deal with two image size policy: either "fit width", or use the same scale than for the LaTeX document (ex: when TeX fonts are embedded).
     Needs to be done for pdf, svg, png, etc.